Did you know that those pesky dandelions growing in your yard are edible?

-Our custom detox blend tea called "Las Vegas Detox Tea" is a gentle liver cleanser.
+The dandelion plant helps stimulates the liver and acts as a gentle detox.
 It not only will help you detoxify your liver and clear out your system, but it also tastes great!

 Most of our customers enjoy a couple of cups every day for a week or two when they are feeling tired.
 So if you are overwhelmed from the stresses of day to day life, and looking to have more energy then this tea is for you.

 You should know that most detox teas are actually quite intrusive on your life.
 They might have you running to the bathroom every 30 minutes, or make you feel confused and irritable.
 We don't want this for our lovely customers, so that's why we made our own blend that is less harsh and easy to handle.

 Trust us when we say, your body will love you if you buy and drink our detox tea!

 Those who are using diuretic drugs or blood thinning medications should not drink dandelion tea.
 In case of any existing gall bladder disease, avoid taking herbal supplements.
 If you are suffering from any existing medical conditions, talk to your health care provider before you start taking dandelion root or any other detox teas.
 You should also note that dandelion can cause allergic reactions in some people.
 Please ask your doctor for medical advice before consuming dandelion root or leaves.

 I dig dry and steam dandelion to make tea and I find it helps with my crhons

 I am enthuased of diverse health benefits of dandelion’s root.
 Please I am an Alternative Health Practitioner.